swanickt/CharacterChatbot/README.md

 - Yi Pan (github account: YiPan1028)
 - Yukun Wang (github account: NKwyk)
 - John Deng (github account: JonDD-D)

-### User Story Credits:
-**Note for the TA:** These vary from our original blueprint submission on Markus.
-We have made several design choices since then which modified our original plan.

-**[Team Story]** Bob is bored and home all by himself.
-He wants to chat with someone but all his friends are currently busy or unavailable.
-He decides to run the Character Chatbot app and spends the next half hour **conversing with the normal AI bot.**

-**[Thomas Swanick]** Bob wants to be able to **create an account, log in, and change his password** if he forgets it, so that he can still access his Character Chatbot account.
-He wants to be able to interface with these options through a simple and easily understandable home screen.

-**[Thomas Swanick]** Bob wants to know what it would be like to talk to his favourite robot Optimus Prime.
-To find out, he **chats with the Optimus Prime character** in Character Chatbot.

-**[Yukun Wang]** Bob wants to include a happy birthday message written by Pikachu in his son's birthday card.
-Bob **uses the Pikachu character offered by Character Chatbot** to produce this message.

-**[Yukun Wang]** Bob is a huge Star Wars fan.
-He has always wanted to **talk to master Yoda** about the philosophy of life.
-Bob can achieve his dream through his Character Chatbot account.

-**[John Deng]** Bob previously had a conversation with a bot in Character Chatbot.
-Some time has passed, and he wants to revisit the conversation so that he can remember the main points.
-Bob logs in to his account and goes to his **past chat to view that conversation in full**.

-**[Yi Pan]** Bob wants to be able to **create his own character** with a unique name and attributes, different from the default options so that he can chat with it on Character Chatbot.

 ## ***Project Summary***